 The purchasing power and the income of the Chinese people have increased but there’s still a significant divide between them.
 The middle class is not as large as one would think relative to its population.
-The lower class and the upper class still make up a bulk of the consumers.
+The lower class and the upper class still make up the bulk of the consumers.

 - The middle class is very brand conscious but the contradiction here is that they will always look for a bargain if there’s one available.
-This is mostly because a lot of this demographic wants to project an image of success, especially towards their peers and family.
+This is mostly because a lot of this demographic wants to project an image of success, especially toward their peers and family.
 If they aren’t able to find a bargain iPhone, then they’ll probably buy the next cheapest branded and newest phone on the market.

-What may be considered necessities in the west are completely different from what the Chinese consider as must-haves?
+What may be considered necessities in the west are completely different from what the Chinese consider must-haves?
 This goes to show how culture may affect purchases and if you have solid data about it, then you’re a step in the right direction.

 China is still a relatively untapped market for many industries.
 There is a lot of potential for growth in China, but it’s important to understand which sectors are growing the fastest and what the competition looks like before entering the market.